-Generate stack - a stack is computed and saved from an image and a spectrum, with the image and spectrum selected by the user from aXis2000 buffers.

-Y Illumination correct ratio the first selected stack by a second stack (which is the illumination, which can be generated by heavy smoothing all the images in the first stack)

-Image alignment - tools to manually align a series of sequential files (either ALS or NSLS format; read in after defining first and last of the sequence).
-Note this always works whereas the manual align in ZSTACK is somewhat 'temperamental'.
-There is a nice manual alignment tool in Stacks~Analyze~Jacobsen stack analyse shift stretch/shift warp shift - 1-point calibration of image (x,y-scale).
+- Generate_stack a stack is computed and saved from an image and a spectrum, with the image and spectrum selected by the user from aXis2000 buffers. - Y_illumination correct ratio the first selected stack by a second stack (which is the illumination, which can be generated by heavy smoothing all the images in the first stack - Image alignment tools to manually align a series of sequential files (either ALS or NSLS format; read in after defining first and last of the sequence).
+Note this always works whereas the manual align in ZSTACK is somewhat 'tempermental'.
+There is a nice manual alignment tool on Stacks~Analyze~Jacobsen stack analyse shift - 1-point calibration of image (x,y-scale).

-stretch/ shift - 2-point cali. of each image (x,y-scale)
+stretch/ shift - 2-point calibration of image (x,y-scale)